arakakimarcelo/OpenIDP/README.md

 3. Enter the URL to the `template.yaml` file (e.g., `https://github.com/your-user/your-repo/blob/main/templates/spring-boot-3/template.yaml`).
 4. Click **Analyze** and then **Import**.
 5. You will now see "Spring Boot 3 Service (Java 21)" as an option when you click **Create**.

+### TechDocs (Documentation)

+TechDocs is enabled in "local" mode.
+To view documentation:
+1. Register the `catalog-entities/component-docs.yaml` component.
+2. Go to the **Docs** tab in the UI.
+3. Select "System Architecture Documentation" to view the rendered site.